min2ha/ukwa-site/content/target/29336/index.en.md

   "subject": "VE /VJ Day 70th Anniversary 1945-2015"
 }

-# BBC History : VE Day and the aftermath of WW2

 Andrew Marr explains how VE Day was soon overshadowed by the horrors of the holocaust and signalled the death knell for imperial Britain.